 My way works best, so get yourself some flat sided, wooden chopsticks and lets make these yummy potatoes with fabulous visual appeal!

-Here Are The Basic Steps For Making Thin Potato Slices – Because Kitchen Hacks Make Cooking Easier!
+Here Are The Basic Cutting Steps For Making Thin Potato Slices – Because Kitchen Tips Make Cooking Easier!

 Start off with a scrubbed whole potato, leaving the potato skins on.